axel-springer-kugawana/gtt_certibot/README.md

 [![CircleCI](https://circleci.com/gh/axel-springer-kugawana/gtt_yabot.svg?style=svg&circle-token=9e33ae8a63586be2db59bf4aaeea2744b5ff385f)](https://circleci.com/gh/axel-springer-kugawana/gtt_yabot)

-Yabot is a Slack bot allowing you to manage voucher code delivery.
+Certibot is a Slack bot allowing you to manage voucher code delivery.
-It also includes a import script to initiate the database.
+It also includes an import script to initiate the database.

-Trusted by our teams in Axel Springer, Yabot sends voucher codes to your teammates with zero friction.
+Trusted by our teams in Axel Springer, Certibot sends voucher codes to your teammates with zero friction.
 You can import your vouchers and users details into its database with dedicated scripts.
 Users will then have access to their personnal voucher codes at their fingertips.